 Cocaine Addiction Treatment Options

-Treatment centers, first, start with medical detox to make sure that all of the cocaine is out of your system.
-Withdrawal can be a very uncomfortable process, and having professionals guide you along the way can make this process easier.
-Additionally, medical supervision provided by rehab centers can help address any health issues that arise due to the detoxification process.
-Next, once withdrawal symptoms subside, individuals experiencing cocaine addiction can begin one of the following treatment programs:
+Treatment starts with medical detox to make sure that all of the cocaine is out of your system.
+Cocaine withdrawal can be a very uncomfortable process, and having professionals guide you along the way can make this process easier.
+Medical supervision provided by rehab centers can help address any health issues that arise due to the detoxification process.

 • Partial Hospitalization Programs: Also known as PHPs, this type of substance abuse treatment program benefits patients who need a higher level of care than traditional outpatient yet cannot commit to residential rehab programs.